rcghpge/pymo/README.md

 provide a seamless transition for Python developers into the realm of AI, Machine Learning, Deep Learning (AI/ML/DL), and other domains - with the performance enhancements offered by Mojo.
 Since Mojo is designed as a systems programming language, its capabilities go beyond just AI/ML/DL.
-This extends to PyMo as well - it can be leveraged in other domains.
+This extends to PyMo as well - it can be leveraged in other programming languages and domains.
 See `docs` for more information.

 **Current Status:** Work in Progress (WIP) - Proof of Concept